Jeans for Genes Campaign

 Reapplication Policy

-Previously funded organizations can reapply provided they meet current eligibility criteria.
+Previously funded organisations can reapply provided they meet current eligibility criteria.
 The charity does not specify any waiting period or restrictions preventing unsuccessful applicants from reapplying in subsequent funding rounds.
 While comprehensive feedback can be challenging due to high application volumes, Jeans for Genes will do their best to provide feedback upon request.

 Application Success Factors